-The MAF+ is an online collaboration facility that compiles 12 market analysis and business development exercises designed to be completed by non-specialists in these topics with guidance from the BRIGAID WP6 partners.
+The MAF+ is an online collaboration system that compiles 12 market analysis and business development exercises designed to be completed by non-specialists in these topics with guidance from the partners from Ecologic Institute.
 Each exercise supports innovators in the path towards evolving their climate adaptation innovation into a business.
 Succinct text explains each exercise's purpose, provides step-by-step instructions, and features relevant examples.